Orbitale/Compotes/README.md

   * ☑️ Sync operations for triage
   * ☑️ Sync operations tags with tag rules
   * ⬜️ Add the graphs that are at the core of this app 😅
+    * ⬜️ Allow using saved filters for graphs
+    * ⬜️ Allow creating and saving custom graphs
 * Additional features that might be cool:
   * ⬜️ Allow customizing graphs
   * ⬜️ Config panel to allow customizing database, export/import whole database